arthurhjorth/AarhusComplexityMassive/README.md

 Our inaugural meeting is on **Wednesday Nov 4th 15:30-16:30**.
 The second meeting will be on **Tuesday Nov 17th at 10:00-11:00**.

+The agenda for the first meeting is relatively open: We wil do introductions, discuss hopes and plans for the group, and set up presentations etc. for the next few meetings.

 Due to Corona, we are limited to 10 people in person.
 This may turn out to be plenty.
 But to avoid problems, if you are planning on coming, please email [Iza](iromanowska@aias.au.dk) or [Arthur](arthur@mgmt.au.dk).

 Cheers,